 Use the Onshape Bill of Materials (BOM) functionality to automatically create a BOM from any workspace Assembly.
 You can insert parts and assemblies into an Assembly post-release, from an Onshape version, or assemble the parts and sub-assemblies and then release the Assembly all at once.
 For more information on Release management, see Release Management.

 Onshape BOMs include a default set of properties as columns, and you can add or remove columns at will.
-Define Custom Properties and include those in the BOM as well, if you wish.
-You can also supply Display names for all Onshape-supplied properties through the Custom properties page of Company/Enterprise settings.
+You can also define Custom Properties and include those in the BOM, as well as supply Display names for all Onshape-supplied properties through the Custom properties page of Company/Enterprise settings.

 All Onshape Assemblies have a BOM table icon on the far right of the graphics area, below the View tools icon.

 - In an Assembly, click the BOM table icon on the right edge of the graphics area.

 - When the table opens, Onshape retrieves the data for the Assembly and populates the table (if there are parts or assemblies present, see the top example below).
 If no parts or assemblies are present, Onshape opens with default column names (properties) displayed (see the bottom example below):